smhg/gettext-parser/README.md

 }
 ```

-Notice that the structure has both a header object and a `""` translation with the header string.
-When compiling the object to *mo* or *po*, the header is object is used.
+Notice that the structure has both a `headers` object and a `""` translation with the header string.
+When compiling the structure to a *mo* or a *po* file, the `headers` object is used to define the header.
 Header string in the `""` translation is just for reference (includes the original unmodified data) but will not be used for compiling.
-So if you need to add or alter header values, use only the `header` object.
+So if you need to add or alter header values, use only the `headers` object.

 ## License